 Which basically informs you that the BBC iPlayer application only works in the UK, except that’s not quite true.
 There is a way to unblock BBC iPlayer, which is actually quite easy to do and used by hundreds of thousands of people all over the world to watch the BBC iPlayer abroad and from outside the UK.

 All the major Canadian TV channels and other streaming services like CBC and CTV do exactly the same, as soon as you step outside Canada they will be difficult to access.
 Same in the US, all the major US media sites like Hulu or ABC are inaccessible from outside the United States.
-It’s called Geo-Targeting and it’s basically a way for a website to control what you can access depending on your location.
+It’s also called Geo-Targeting and it’s basically a way for a website to control what you can access depending on your location.
 Sometimes it’s due to licensing and copyrights, however often it’s simply a way to maximize profits.

 So How to Watch BBC iPlayer in Canada?

 There are technically two requirements that you need to watch the BBC iPlayer content – one is to be located in the United Kingdom and the second is to have a valid British TV license.
 Fortunately they only check one of those requirements – where you are located.
-When you connect you will be asked if you have a TV license, but there’s no further checks to see if you’ve paid the licence fee other than asking you.
+When you connect you will be asked if you have a Television license, but there’s no further checks to see if you’ve paid the licence fee other than asking you.
 Obviously you have to answer yes to proceed any further and unblock BBC iPlayer though!
 Many of the Canadian TV companies actually prompt you for a subscription number for verification but the BBC doesn’t do this.
 You will need to create a user account, but there’s no check there either apart from asking for a valid UK postcode – anyone will do as long as it exists – here’s one for the Ritz in London W1J 9BR !

 All this talk of using the best VPN to access iPlayer abroad sounds complicated but it really isn’t in practice.
 You just install a little application on your phone, computer, tablet or laptop then click on the right country to connect.
 This video shows how easy it is if you use an inexpensive VPN service to watch BBC iPlayer outside of the UK –